 - The person recruiting you has already received some form of payment/s or returns.
 Members of a Ponzi scheme may indeed be receiving some form of payment/s at the time they try to recruit you – that doesn’t mean the scheme is legitimate.

 - They promise very high, often fixed rates of return.
-The average super fund in Australia returns around 10% per year.
+The average investment plan in Singapore returns less than 4% per year (fixed deposit rates at the time of writing are averaging less than 1.5% per year).
 Ponzi schemes will usually promise much higher returns, up to 1% per day.

 - They offer benefits – such as compound interest – to entice you not to withdraw your money or Bitcoin.
 Ponzi schemes rely on keeping capital inside them to pay fake returns to their investors, who in turn will rely on these payments as ‘proof’ that the scheme is real, and recruit more members.
 Any scheme offering big financial inducements to keep your money inside it should be looked at very carefully.

-- The company is not registered with ASIC.
-Any company offering financial products and services to Australians must be registered with the Australian Securities and Investments Commission.
-If the scheme is not registered, that is a warning sign.
-ASIC has more information on its website, including examples of Ponzi schemes, a list of registered companies, and a list of companies you should not deal with.
+- The company is not registered with MAS.
+Any company offering financial products and services to Singaporeans and Singapore-residents must be registered with the Monetary Authority of Singapore.
+If the company is not registered, that is a warning sign.
+MAS has more information on its website, including examples of Ponzi schemes, a list of registered companies, and a list of companies that may seem regulated by in actuality are not.

 - Giveaway scams – If someone is asking you to send crypto and promising you will get more crypto sent back in return, this is a scam 100% of the time.
 Free crypto giveaways asking you to send an amount first do not exist.
 Even if you see these giveaways associated with well-known individuals, such as Elon Musk, this is still a scam designed to steal your funds.

 Independent Reserve is a venue for the trading of Bitcoin, Ethereum, Bitcoin Cash, and other cryptocurrencies.
 We are not involved in any Digital Currency investment schemes.
-We have been working closely with regulatory bodies since our founding in 2013, and hope Digital Currency will soon be formally regulated in this country helping to better protect Australian Digital Currency users.
+We have been working closely with regulatory bodies since our founding in 2013 in Australia and 2020 in Singapore.